Lomberg scores in OT to lift Panthers past Lightning, 6-5

 TAMPA, Fla.
+(AP) — On the brink of falling into a deep hole against the reigning Stanley Cup champions, the Florida Panthers refused to concede.

-(AP) — Ryan Lomberg scored on a breakaway 5:56 into overtime to cap a furious comeback and give the Florida Panthers a 6-5 victory over the Tampa Bay Lightning on Thursday night in Game 3 of the first-round Central Division playoff matchup.
+Ryan Lomberg scored on a breakaway 5:56 into overtime Thursday night, capping a furious comeback that gave the Panthers a 6-5 victory over the Tampa Bay Lightning in Game 3 of the first-round Central Division playoff matchup.

-The Panthers cut the Lightning’s lead to 2-1 in the best-of-seven series by scoring twice in the third period, killing off a penalty at the start overtime and winning it.
+The Panthers cut the Lightning’s lead to 2-1 in the best-of-seven series by scoring twice in the third period to overcome a two-goal deficit, then killing off a penalty at the start overtime and winning it.

 Radko Gudas gained possession off a faceoff deep in his own zone and flicked the puck ahead to Lomberg, who barreled in on goaltender Andrei Vasilevskiy.

+“I don’t remember too much,” Lomberg said.
+“Honestly, I kind of knew what I was going to do ahead of time and obviously it worked out pretty well.”

 The Lightning took a 5-3 lead into the final period.
-But the reigning Stanley Cup champions couldn’t put the Panthers away, yielding a power-play goal to Patric Hornqvist early in the third and Gustav Forsling’s equalizer with 3:07 remaining.
+But the defending champions couldn’t put away the Panthers, yielding a power-play goal to Patric Hornqvist early in the third and Gustav Forsling’s equalizer with 3:07 remaining.

 Game 4 is Saturday at Amalie Arena.